luketower/roomies/README.md

 ### Issues
 Currently there is no checking on percentages, meaning if your percentages add up to more or less than 100%, the program will still calculate.
-A fix is coming soon.

 I wrote this for personal use and to start learning [golang](golang.org).
 It's been fun.
 Any suggestions or nitpicks are welcome.